keeganpaleshi/RMTest/README.md

 `slope_MeV_per_ch` may also be specified under `calibration` to fix the ADC→MeV conversion.
 When this slope is given the two‑point fit is skipped and the provided value is used directly.
+If `intercept_MeV` is also supplied the calibration is fully fixed and Po‑214 is no longer searched.
-Set it to `null` to retain the automatic calibration.
+Set either value to `null` to retain the automatic calibration.

 When the cut is applied the analysis logs how many events were removed.
 This count also appears in `summary.json` under `noise_cut.removed_events`.